On the heals of the news that in the last week 2 people have tried…

 What about More 2020 Hotel Packages or Tickets?

-Starting July 9, 2020, Disney has started resuming sales of 2020 Disney World Hotel packages and park tickets.
+Starting July 9, 2020, Disney resumed sales of 2020 Disney World Hotel packages and park tickets.
 How many tickets they sell, however, depends on park capacity for the coming weeks and months.

 It should start getting easier once Disney starts increasing the park capacity, but we don’t know when that will be.
 We suggest you keep an eye on the reservation system and wait for instructions.